yash16trivedi16-cell/satellite-based-air-quality-downscaling/README.md

 - Higher resolution auxiliary data (building footprints, traffic counts)

 **Deployment:**
-- Streamlit dashboard for interactive Delhi NO₂ visualization
+- ~~Streamlit dashboard for interactive Delhi NO₂ visualization~~ ✅ **Live:** [satellite-based-air-quality-downscaling-fhykhcj7axtlxccdqbqhzb.streamlit.app](https://satellite-based-air-quality-downscaling-fhykhcj7axtlxccdqbqhzb.streamlit.app/)
 - Automated monthly pipeline to generate fresh maps from new TROPOMI data
 - Export final maps as GeoTIFF for use in QGIS and Google Earth Engine